 Backgrounder on Cyber Security

-Cyber Security Requirements After 9/11
+Cyber Security Requirements

-- emergency preparedness functions, including offsite communications, and
+- Emergency preparedness functions, including offsite communications; and,

-- support systems and equipment important to safety and security.
+- Support systems and equipment important to safety and security.

 A licensee first submits a plan describing how the cyber security program meets the NRC’s requirements, including any features or challenges specific to the facility.
 If the plan meets the requirements, the NRC approves it and issues a Safety Evaluation Report.
 The NRC reviews and assesses the licensee’s cyber security program as part of the NRC’s inspection program.

 In January 2010, the NRC published Regulatory Guide, RG 5.71.
 It provided guidance to licensees and license applicants on an acceptable way to meet the cyber security requirements.
 The guidance includes "best practices" from such organizations as the International Society of Automation, the Institute of Electrical and Electronics Engineers, the National Institute of Standards and Technology, and the Department of Homeland Security.
 The Nuclear Energy Institute also prepared guidance, deemed by the NRC as acceptable for use by licensees, on how to protect critical digital assets.
 All operating power reactor licensees have developed cyber security plans that the NRC reviewed and approved in 2010.
 The NRC conducts inspections to ensure that operating power reactor licensees are implementing the cyber security programs at their facilities as described in their NRC-accepted cyber security plans.